What we do

 See an example of this work in action.

-The Health Care Share (HCS) connects more than 400 Vermont families with fresh, local food through their health care provider.
+The Health Care Share (HCS) connects more than 450 Vermont households with weekly deliveries of fresh, certified organic food through their health care provider.

 Each week, participating families pick up a bag full of freshly harvested, certified organic produce at their health care provider’s office.
 Shares sometimes include eggs and chicken from the farm or have local products like cheese or flour.
 The program lasts 12 to 17 weeks, depending on the partner.